Authentication & Tokens

 POST HEADER: "Authorization": "UAT {token value}"

-In order to call private API endpoints with a JSON web token (JWT), it needs to be included in the POST header.
-Therefore it is required to call an endpoint to login first.
-On a successful call, the API will respond with a JWT token to use in future API calls.
+To call private API endpoints using a JSON web token (JWT), the token must be included in the POST header.
+This means that a login endpoint must be called first to authenticate the user.
+If the login is successful, the API will respond with a JWT token that can be used for future API calls.

 The JWT is then sent in the request header as follows: